system-zero/system-zero/README.md

 But what if we've used `echo` instead of printf?
 The echo utility it isn't  that portable and the usual implementations they print a newline by default.
 And what it determinates that the output of printf will be the input of `Dir.make`?

 We assume it is not an argument.
-What to do in a case  of an error and we are  in the middle of the pipe, or our second command needs some info from the user (like a password).
-In the latter case, what it determinates that the argunments are for the `sudo` utility and not for the command itself?
+What to do in a case of an error and when we are in the middle of the pipe, or our second command needs some info from the user (like a password)?
+In the latter case, what it determinates that the arguments are for the `sudo` utility and not for the command itself?

 As a remark, a pipeline it looks like a `function composition`.

 ### The argument mechanism.

-Here  we've used  two  arguments  known  in  everyone  that  used  those  tools.
+Here  we've used  two  arguments  known  to  everyone  that  used  those  tools.
 The `--verbose` argument  says  to print  the result  to  `standard output`.
 The.
 `--parents` argument says  to make any intermediate directory  Because they are. standardized, we can also use their short version, which is, `-v` for `--verbose`.